Building Efficient Software Test Reports

 You can find many of the defects definition in this post from Thinksys.

-Best Practices on writing a good test report
+Best Practices on writing a good SOFTWARE TEST REPORTS

 - Always follow a standardized template and report consistently during frequent updates.
 Stakeholders want to be able to look at summarized data that consistently tells a story and can quickly determine week over week metrics that paint a story.
 By keeping a consistent format that is familiar to everyone, decision making can be made quicker, and expectations follow the plan.

-- Test reports should be clear and concise, and fully understandable.
+- Software test reports should be clear and concise, and fully understandable.
 Supplement your data with graphics and charts, and back up your story with time-series data to depict a bigger picture of trends and movement.

-- Keep in mind a test report should not be an essay about the project activity.
+- Keep in mind software test reports should not be an essay about the project activity.
 Instead, it should summarize the test results and focus on the main objective of the testing activity.

-- Finally, when delivering a test report, remember to know who your audience is ahead of time and prepare your report for the right group.
+- Finally, when delivering software test reports, remember to know who your audience is ahead of time and prepare your report for the right group.
 Your presentation should be different when communicating to an internal project team versus an executive level crowd.
 More details and specifics will be recognized by a project team, whereas high level summary and blocking issues would be more of interest to directors and VPs.
-Be sure you can defend the data presented and prepare for discussions that may come from left field that’s unexpected.
-Remember, a test report is there to support the work that the test team has performed, and it is in the best interest of your audience to understand what they are seeing and have a healthy discussion if a product is quality ready.
+Be sure you can defend the data presented and prepare for discussions that may come from left field that are unexpected.
+Remember, software test reports are there to support the work that the test team has performed, and it is in the best interest of your audience to understand what they are seeing and have a healthy discussion if a product is quality ready.